 If Physical Settlement is the applicable Settlement Method, the occurrence of a Credit Event may result in the redemption of a Credit Linked Note in whole or in part by the Delivery of Deliverable Obligations.
-The Issuer's obligation to Deliver the Deliverable Obligations comprising the Entitlement to the Noteholder is subject to various conditions, including the delivery by the Noteholder to the Issuer of an Asset Transfer Notice and, in certain circumstances, the payment to the Issuer of the Delivery Expenses within the prescribed time limit.
-If the Noteholder fails to so deliver an Asset Transfer Notice, the Issuer may be discharged from its obligations under the Note.
-If applicable and a Noteholder fails to so pay Delivery Expenses, the Deliverable Obligations comprising the Entitlement deliverable to such Noteholder will be reduced to reflect such Delivery Expenses.
+The Issuer's obligation to Deliver the Deliverable Obligations comprising the Entitlement to the Noteholder is subject to various conditions, including the delivery by the Noteholder to the Principal Paying Agent of a Credit Asset Transfer Notice and, in certain circumstances, the payment to the Issuer of the Delivery Expenses within the prescribed time limit.
+If the Noteholder fails to so deliver a Credit Asset Transfer Notice, the Issuer may be discharged from its obligations under the Note.
+Where applicable, if a Noteholder fails to so pay Delivery Expenses, the Deliverable Obligations comprising the Entitlement deliverable to such Noteholder will be reduced to reflect such Delivery Expenses.